The new year leads to resolutions.

 Yoga Pointe instructor and FSC professor Beth Moran said she has never attempted one, but some of her students have and there are many different types of yoga challenges.

 According to doyouyoga.com, an individual can subscribe for free to the 30-day yoga challenge on its website that consists of 30 videos that are 10-20 minutes each to guide you through the 30 days.
+You can also get your Yoga certification at the Marianne Wells Yoga School.

 But why a fitness challenge over the gym?